ONeilGavin/Java-TextChat/README.md

 ![](Images/TextChat.png)

 __Usage:__
-First, start the server the program will use by running Server.java Next, run Client.java for each client to connect to the server
+First, start the server the program will use by running Server.java.
+Next, run Client.java for each client to connect to the server

 ![](Images/Client.png)